How to Grow a Beautiful Small-Space Garden (Flowers, Ferns, and Herbs)

 The Evolution of a Hydrangea

-This hydrangea was here when we moved into the house twelve years ago and it is the housewarming gift that keeps on giving.
+This hydrangea was here when we moved into the house thirteen years ago, and it is the housewarming gift that keeps on giving.

 A few years ago was its most beautiful – more blooms which are pink, blue and lavender.
-I’ve never had a hydrangea that had different color blooms on the same bush.
+I’ve never had a hydrangea that had different-colored blooms on the same bush.

 hydrangea bush with pink and blue blooms

-Last year we had beautiful pink blooms.
-We didn’t change anything to change the color.
+Last year, we had beautiful pink blooms.
+We didn’t add anything to the soil to change the color.

 hydrangeas in pink blooms